akto-api-security/tests-library/remediation/LOG4J_HEADER.md

 ```

 Please note that the above remediation steps do not cover all possible configurations and systems, and they might not be applicable to all environments.

-### Step 4: Regularly Update and Monitor Systems
-Regular audits and updates of your systems can prevent future vulnerabilities.
-Check regularly for updates from the Apache Logging Services Project to ensure your Log4j Library is up-to-date.
-Also, be sure to monitor logs and network traffic for any signs of intrusion or suspicious activity.